BSteffaniak/worktree-setup/README.md

 - Copy `.env` and other untracked config files
 - Re-run `npm install` or equivalent
 - Maybe symlink large directories like `node_modules` to save space
+- Clean up build artifacts across all worktrees at once
+- Remove worktrees and their local branches when you're done

-This tool reads a config file and does that automatically.
+This tool reads a config file and handles all of that automatically.

 ## Install